audiophonics/RaspDacMini/README.md

 sudo sh install_rdm_volumio.sh

 ```
+- This last command will ask you for a password, which is volumio defaut password.

 - Display should turn on after a couple seconds.
 - Remote and DAC need a reboot to be fully working.
 ```